Speaking and Listening (Communication)

-The use of high quality books within the reading curriculum is at the heart of Manor School’s approach to engage and support children to become motivated and independent readers.
-We believe that if children enjoy sharing books and reading, they become better readers.
+The use of high quality books within the reading curriculum is at the heart of Manor School’s approach to engage and support pupils to become motivated and independent readers.
+We believe that, if pupils enjoy sharing books and reading, they become better readers.

 Early Reading and Phonics

-Letters and Sounds is a six-phase teaching programme.
-Phase one fosters pupils’ speaking and listening skills as valuable in their own right and as preparatory to learning phonic knowledge and skills.
-We start teaching high quality phonic work (phases 2-6) at the point we judge pupils are ready to begin the programme, and we use a range of multi-sensory activities where pupils can recognise letters by touch, sight and sounding out simultaneously.
-To help pupils progress from decoding words to reading fluently and for pleasure, we use fully decodable reading books aligned to Letters and Sounds (Collins Big Cat Phonics for Letters and Sounds).
+Many children at Manor School follow the Little Wandle Letters and Sounds Revised ‘Foundations for Phonics’ guidance, where the focus is on daily oral blending and language development through high-quality stories, poems and rhymes.
+We start teaching high quality phonic work (phases 2-5) at the point we judge pupils are ready to begin the programme, and we use a range of multi-sensory activities where pupils can recognise letters by touch, sight and sounding out simultaneously.
+To help pupils progress from decoding words to reading fluently and for pleasure, we use fully decodable reading books aligned to Little Wandle Letters and Sounds Revised (Collins Big Cat Phonics for Little Wandle Letters and Sounds Revised).